PaulSquires/WinFBE/Help/WinFBX/Graphics/GdiPlus/CGpBrush Classes.md

 #### Return value

 Before you call the **GetBlend** method of a **PathGradientBrush** object, you must allocate two buffers: one to receive an array of blend factors and one to receive an array of blend positions.
 To determine the size of the required buffers, call the **GetBlendCount** method of the **PathGradientBrush** object.
-The size (in bytes) of each buffer should be the return value of **GetBlendCount** multiplied by 4 (the size of a simple precision number).
+The size (in bytes) of each buffer should be the return value of **GetBlendCount** multiplied by 4 (the size of a single precision number).

 #### Example